mcaceresb/stata-pretrends/README.md

   fraction of the time.
 (By detect, we mean that there is any significant pre-treatment coefficient.)

-2. Alternatively, the user can specify a hypothesized violations of parallel trends --- the package then creates a plot to visualize the results, and reports various statistics related to the hypothesized difference in trend.
+2. Alternatively, the user can specify a hypothesized violations of parallel trends&mdash;the package then creates a plot to visualize the results, and reports various statistics related to the hypothesized difference in trend.
 The user can specify a hypothesized linear pre-trend via the `slope()` option, or provide an arbitrary violation of parallel trends via the `delta()` option.